micmejia/bible-dump/NKJV/Ephesians/Eph 1.md

 that the God of our Lord Jesus Christ, the Father of glory, may give to you the spirit of wisdom and revelation in the knowledge of Him,

 ###### 18
-the eyes of your [^f]understanding being enlightened; that you may know what is the hope of His calling, what are the riches of the glory of His inheritance in the saints,
+the eyes of your understanding being enlightened; that you may know what is the hope of His calling, what are the riches of the glory of His inheritance in the saints,

 ###### 19
 and what _is_ the exceeding greatness of His power toward us who believe, according to the working of His mighty power